Official Website of the Republic of Belarus

 • qualified to degree level

-Six of the judges are appointed by the President of Belarus, and the remaining 6 are elected by the Council of the Republic.
+Six of the judges are appointed by the President of Belarus and the other six are elected by the Council of the Republic

 The term of office for a Constitutional Court judge is 11 years.